-The success of the business is heavily dependent on the judgment and ability of the members of the General Partner.
+The success of the business is heavily dependent on the judgment and ability of the members of the Issuer's leadership.
 If they are unable to attend to the business for health or personal reasons for an extended period of time, the business may suffer.
-If members of the General Partner or other key management personnel leave, the Issuer may have difficulty replacing them, and the business may suffer.
-While the members of the General Partner are fully committed to the Issuer, there can be no assurance that the Issuer will be able to successfully attract and retain key management personnel needed.
+While the Issuer does not expect any of the key members to leave given the long term working relationship and incentive structure, if members of the Issuer's leadership team or other key management personnel leave, the Issuer may have difficulty replacing them, and the business may suffer.
+There can be no assurance that the Issuer will be able to successfully attract and retain the leadership team and other key management personnel needed.